Haswf/ComputerSystemNote/Networking.md

   - an effective way to divert traffic for monitoring or disruption

 ## Packet forwarding

+- Forwarding is the process of using the forwarding table to send a packet of of the correct link.

 - Each router has a forwarding table (or routing table).
   - This maps destination addresses to outgoing interfaces.